Charis alcohol & drug therapy unit

 The applicant must break with any criminal activity and the lifestyle that goes with it.

-The applicant must be willing and able to come off all mood altering substances including anti-depressants, tranquillisers, sleeping tablets etc. and off any strong pain killers.
+The applicant must be willing and able to come off all mood altering substances including anti-depressants, tranquillisers, sleeping tablets etc. and off any strong painkillers AND have come off these before admission.
+Medical advice should have been taken into consideration where necessary .